 DISCUSSION

 In permanent teeth with trauma-induced incomplete root development, regenerative endodontic treatment has the potential to strengthen the structural integrity of the tooth by providing advantages such as increased root length, thickening of the dentinal walls, and apical closure compared with apexification procedures [3,7].
 Such injuries, which are particularly common in maxillary central incisors, lead to pulp necrosis, arrest root development, and increase the risk of fracture with conventional treatment approaches.
 The approach used in this case report provided a biologically based solution to these problems by promoting continuation of root development following infection control.
-The fact that regenerative endodontic treatment aims to regenerate the damaged pulp-dentin complex based on the principles of tissue engineering is considered an important factor in improving the long-term prognosis in such cases [8].
+The fact that regenerative endodontic treatment aims to regenerate the damaged pulp-dentin complex long-term prognosis in such cases [8].
 In this case, after regenerative treatment performed in tooth #21 of a 16-year-old female patient in the presence of necrotic pulp and periapical pathology, clinical asymptomatic status was achieved at the 6- and 9-month follow-ups; radiographically, favorable findings in terms of increased root length, thickening of the dentinal walls, and apical maturation were observed.
 Similar case reports in the literature have also reported outcomes such as root maturation, periapical healing, and resolution of symptoms following revascularization procedures [9–11].
 These findings suggest that regenerative endodontic treatment may achieve the expected clinical and radiographic goals.
 Resolution of symptoms ensured that the patient’s daily functions were not affected, while continuation of root development supported the biomechanical durability of the tooth.
 Thickening of the dentinal walls and apical maturation indicate reinforcement of the root canal walls following elimination of infection, and these changes are consistent with regenerative endodontic cases reported in the literature [6,12].
 However, the healing observed in this single case also reflects individual variation and does not provide sufficient data for generalization.
 In the biological approach applied, calcium hydroxide medication was used for infection control; chelation of the dentin surface was targeted with 17% EDTA; natural scaffold formation was achieved by inducing apical bleeding; NeoPUTTY MTA contributed to the prevention of microleakage as a coronal barrier [13]; and permanent coronal sealing was intended with glass ionomer and resin composite restoration [9].
 The combined use of these components clinically supported the revascularization process of the root canal system under sterile conditions [14].
 This case demonstrates the short-term clinical applicability of regenerative endodontic treatment in a traumatically injured immature maxillary central incisor and presents promising results in terms of root maturation [15].
 Nevertheless, because this is a single case and the follow-up period was limited to 9 months, it is not possible to draw definitive conclusions regarding the long-term prognosis; therefore, studies with larger sample sizes and longer follow-up periods are needed.

 CONCLUSION